HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 6. UTTARAKHAND

 According to letter number 874/XXVIII(1)/2017-19/M.C./2015 dated 15.07.2017, by the Medical Education Department of the Government of Uttarakhand, all the bonded students who have completed the courses of MBBS/MD/MS, have to serve the time that has been determined by the Government of Uttarakhand or pay the stipulated penalty.
 According to the above-mentioned letter by the Government of Uttarakhand, the penalty has been determined at Rs.
-1,00,00,000 (Indian Rupees One Crore Only) for the period of 5 years; that has been increased from 3 years vide letter dated 15.07.2017, that has been mentioned above.
+1,00,00,000 (Indian Rupees One Crore Only) for 5 years; that has been increased from 3 years vide letter dated 15.07.2017, that has been mentioned above.
 These conditions have been put to be applicable from the academic year of 2017-18 has been continuing since.
 This letter also states that if a student who has signed the bond with their respective college, does not appear for their post for more than 2 months, they shall have to pay the penalty amount that has been stipulated for them to the Government of Uttarakhand.
 Furthermore, if the student is absent for 1-10 days without proper authorization, they shall also bear a salary cut according to the per diem that they receive.
 However, after 10 days of absence, the student shall bear the salary cut according to the monthly salary that they receive.

 7. DELHI